HenryOyoto/Arduino-IoT-and-Embedded-Projects/README.md

 ## License

 Unless a project states otherwise, the code in this repository is provided under the MIT License.
-You are free to use, modify and share it, with attribution.
+You are free to use, modify, and share it, with attribution.